AlanYahpi/embededSysMonitor/README.md

 ## Notes
 Today, that is all.
 To do:

-- Try sing strcts.
+- Find a job

 ## Aditional information
 Software used: